ese5180/fp-f24-report-website-t01-crazy-wednesday/README.md

 #### **What competitors are already in the space?**

 - **Proposal & Demo Version**:

-  - Several notable competitors in the smart waste management industry include **Bigbelly** and **Sensoneo**, each offering unique strengths.

-  - [**Bigbelly**](https://bigbelly.com/products/bigbelly-solar-smart-compost-bin) specializes in solar-powered waste compactors that reduce bin emptying frequency by increasing bin capacity through compaction.
-This system is ideal for urban areas and high-traffic locations, leveraging renewable energy to lower both operational costs and environmental impact.

-  - [**Sensoneo**](https://sensoneo.com/smart-waste-monitoring/), on the other hand, provides versatile waste level monitoring with both single and multi-sensor options, catering to different bin sizes and types.
-Known for its advanced route optimization platform, Sensoneo helps waste collection companies minimize fuel costs and emissions by optimizing routes based on real-time fill levels.

-  - Garbolink stands out by providing advanced fill and odor tracking with VOC detection fill level monitoring with odor detection which our competitor in the market do not offer.
-Unlike them, our system runs on a low-power LiPo battery for long life and uses edge processing for data efficiency.
-We offer cellular network flexibility, ensuring seamless connectivity.
-While competitors come with additional hardware costs or limitations, Garbolink is not just cost-effective—it's also flexible and priceless."

 | **Feature**          | **Garbolink**                                | **Big Belly**                                | **Sensoneo**                                |
 |----------------------|-----------------------------------------------|----------------------------------------------|---------------------------------------------|